ThakshilaJayathilake/e18-co227-Auto-Marking-and-Student-Performance-Analyser-System-for-Continuous-Assessments-Group-A/docs/README.md

 - User friendly Web Interface for instructors to mark the assignments
 - Auto marking processed with GitHub Classroom
 - User can create courses, assignments and add students according to their preference
-- Finally instructor can view the marks of the each student
+- Finally instructor can view the marks of the each student under each course